 You need a medical certificate from your general practitioner (GP) if you:

-If your GP is not sure whether you're medically fit to drive the classes or endorsements you are applying for, he or she may refer you to an occupational therapist for a driving assessment.
+If your GP is not satisfied with your fitness to drive the classes or endorsements you are applying for, he or she may refer you to an occupational therapist for a driving assessment.

 A driving assessment by an occupational therapist is a medical check, requested by your GP or the Transport Agency.
 If you are assessed as medically fit to drive, after completing the driving assessment, you must still complete the driver licence application process before any new or renewed driver licence may be issued.